 O Michelas

 Manolis, his mom, and his aunt get there early every morning and start cooking fresh dishes that are ready to be served sometime around midday.
-They serve grilled local fish, lamb with artichokes, grilled calamari, wild greens (horta).
+They serve grilled local fish, lamb with artichokes, grilled calamari, and wild greens (horta).
 My favorite dish is a traditional Chania pie, boureki (with potatoes, myzithra cheese, courgette, and fresh mint.

 Here you can also taste snails, moussaka, and kalitsounia.
 They cook with their own olive oil.